 Alliance Manufacturing is the only manufacturer of parts cleaning systems which offers safe, unobstructed access to all interior areas.

 Alliance’s patented (U.S. Patent No. 5,630,435) “Full Access” canopy design allows fiberglass canopy segments to be easily removed without the need for a hoist or tools.
 Our special overlapping joint design prevents steam and moisture from escaping without the need for gaskets or seals.
-As with other industries, such as over the road trucking and recreational boating, fiberglass composites have proven to be extremely durable and long lasting.
+As with other industries, such as over-the-road trucking and recreational boating, fiberglass composites have proven to be extremely durable and long-lasting.
 Additional benefits include thermal efficiency and sound dampening.

-Quick Change Nozzles: All nozzles clog, so removal should be easy and without the need for tools.
+Quick-Release Spray Nozzles: All nozzles clog, so removal should be easy and without the need for tools.
 Spray zones typically have many nozzles.
-The quicker each nozzle can be removed, cleaned and replaced will save a considerable amount of time.
+The quicker each nozzle can be removed, cleaned, and replaced will save a considerable amount of time.
 Alliance’s clip-on nozzles are easy to remove without the need for tools.
 Screw-in nozzles require tools and can possibly cross thread causing damage to the interior spray piping.
 Some manufacturers offer manufactured tubes with nozzle orifices, which require the entire tube to be removed in order to clean only one nozzle opening.
 This is far too time-consuming for the simple task of cleaning nozzles.